The Investment Treaty Arbitration Review: Causation

 Where the causes are not concurrent, the 'but for' framework can be applied.
 For example, in Biwater (BGT) v.
 Tanzania, the tribunal concluded that although 'BGT's investment . . . was the subject of an expropriation . . . by the time that this expropriation took place . . . the losses and damage for which BGT claims in these proceedings had already been (separately) caused'.15 The value of the claimant's investment was nil in the actual scenario and still would have been nil in the counterfactual scenario on the relevant valuation date.

-The language of the Commentary to the ILC Articles appears to shift the burden of proof for demonstrating that some of the injury is severable to the state.
+The language of the commentary to the ILC Draft articles appears to shift the burden of proof for demonstrating that some of the injury is severable to the state.
 This would suggest that where it has been demonstrated that the state's acts were 'a necessary element of a set of antecedent actual conditions that was sufficient for the causal result',17 the claimant is still entitled to full reparation from the state.
 However, some tribunals have instead 'focused on whether the conduct of the host State was the dominant or primary cause of the damage, especially where the factual matrix was complex and involved multiple causes'.18

 One way to reduce uncertainty regarding causation is to be clear about the nature of the alleged injury and push any uncertainty regarding the extent of the injury to the assessment of quantum.
 Damages experts are well equipped to deal with uncertainty, which is inherent in estimating a counterfactual scenario.